Do you have a cafeteria?

 How early should I get there to get planetarium tickets?

-There is no general rule, as our attendance varies from day to day, but tickets are sold on a first-come, first-served basis until sold out, and are available for purchase, on the day of the show, as soon as the museum opens at 10:00am.
+There is no general rule, as our attendance varies from day to day, but tickets are sold on a first-come, first-served basis until sold out, and are available for purchase, on the day of the show, as soon as the museum opens.
 Groups larger than 15 must book a private show.

 Why aren’t children under age 4 not permitted in the planetarium?